puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 #### Run Stages

-Also added in Puppet version 2.6, you now have the ability to specify any number of stages which provide another method to control the ordering of resource management in puppet.
+Run stage were added in Puppet version 2.6.0, you now have the ability to specify any number of stages which provide another method to control the ordering of resource management in puppet.
 If you have a large number of resources in your catalog it may become tedious and cumbersome to explicitly manage every